GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 ### Description

 So, you've chosen for online inferencing.
 In order to use the model to serve predictions in an online fashion it has to be deployed to an endpoint.
-Luckily Vertex AI has exactly what we need, Vertex AI Endpoints provide a managed service for serving predictions.
+Luckily Vertex AI provides exactly what we need, a managed service for serving predictions, called Online Prediction.

 Create a new Vertex AI Endpoint and deploy the freshly trained model.
 Use the smallest instance size but make sure that it can scale to more than 1 instance.